 Spend the day enjoying all that Monkey Mia has to offer and see the dolphins and their babies swim in to shore to be fed.
-The friendly pod of wild bottlenose dolphins regularly swim to Monkey Mia’s shore to interact with humans up to three times a day.
-Or perhaps drive around Shark Bay, home to a captivating array of marine life.
-Visit Shell Beach, a beautiful snow-white beach made up of millions of tiny shells up to 10 metres deep and stretching for over 70 kilometres.
-On a still day, the ocean at Shell Beach transforms into a palette of the most intense greens and blues - and the water is very salty making it easy to float for those who aren’t strong swimmers.
+The friendly pod of wild bottlenose dolphins regularly swims to Monkey Mia’s shore to interact with humans up to three times a day.
+Or visit Shell Beach, a beautiful snow-white beach made up of millions of tiny shells stretching for over 70 kilometres.
+On a still day, the ocean at Shell Beach transforms into a palette of the most intense greens and blues.

 It’s a fair drive today passing by Coral Bay to Exmouth, your base for exploring Ningaloo Reef, the world’s largest fringing coral reef and the only one in Australia of any significance.

-Ningaloo Reef reaches nearly 20 kilometres seaward and covering 5,000 square kilometres of ocean and is home to some 500 species of fish, graceful manta rays and turtles, and over 300 varieties of coral.
-Perhaps you’ll drive and explore on your own from the beach, or maybe take an optional white shark discovery cruise.
-Either way, it’s sure to be a fantastic day.
+Ningaloo Reef reaches nearly 20 kilometres seaward and is home to some 500 species of fish, graceful manta rays and turtles, and over 300 varieties of coral.
+Perhaps you’ll drive and explore on your own from the beach.

 Take an inland route today, through the striking ancient outback landscapes of the Pilbara with its striking red terrain.

-The Great Sandy Desert is Australia’s second largest at just over one hundred and ten thousand square miles; you’ll cross part of it on the way to the pearling town of Broome.
+The Great Sandy Desert is Australia’s second largest; you’ll cross part of it on the way to the pearling town of Broome.

 Today is yours to spend at leisure.
 Perhaps stroll through town or head to Gantheaume Point; wander along the pristine sand or swim in the turquoise water at Cable Beach or visit the Crocodile Park and hold a baby croc.
-This evening sit back and relax as you watch the sunset over the Indian Ocean or perhaps you’ll take an optional camel ride along the beach.
+Sit back and relax this evening as you watch the sunset over the Indian Ocean or perhaps you’ll take an optional camel ride along the beach.

-Your adventure ends when you leave your car at the airport and continue your journey down under.
+Your adventure ends when you leave your car at the airport in time for your flight home.